Kerala Pilgrimage Tour

 As the name implies, this tour package focuses on places of devotional importance.

-Following are the highlights of this tour.
+Following are the tourist attractions covered in each city/destination.
 Day by day details of the tour program follows after this section.

 |Day #||Destination||Tourist Attractions Covered|

 |1||Cochin - Thrissur - Guruvayur||Kathakali performance, Sri Vadakkunathar temple, Guruvayur Temple, Punnathurkotta Elephant Camp|

 |2||Guruvayur - Kodungallur - Cochin||Bagavathy Amman temple, Chottanikkara|